iterative/dvc.org/content/docs/command-reference/config.md

 - `state.dir` - specify a custom location for the state file.
 This may be necessary when using DVC on NFS or other mounted volumes.
-  (By default, store SQLite-based remote indexes and state's `links` and `md5s` caches in the repository itself to avoid any possible state corruption in 'shared cache dir' scenario.)
   Use this override with care.

 ### index